cardano-foundation/CIPs/CIP-0119/README.md

 - A space where the registrant can to list the qualifications they hold that are relevant to their role as a DRep

 #### `references`
-- Compulsory
+- Optional
 - This CIP extends the `references` property from [CIP-100](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0100#high-level-description)
 - `references` contain the following sub-properties `type`, `label`, and `uri`
 - This CIP adds two `@type` identifiers "Identity" and "Link"
-- The creator of the metadata MUST add a `label`, this `label` SHOULD describe the source of the url, e.g. if it is a link to the DRep's X account then the `label` should say "X".
+- The creator of the metadata SHOULD add a `label`, this `label` SHOULD describe the source of the url, e.g. if it is a link to the DRep's X account then the `label` SHOULD say "X".
 If it is a personal website the `label` should say "Personal Website" rather than domain_name.com.
 - The `label` of each link SHOULD NOT be left blank
 - Each link MUST have exactly one `uri` (as specified in CIP-100) which MUST not be blank.